Back to Reference

 LLMs are deep learning models that understand and interpret language to generate text and converse like a human using natural language processing (NLP).

-Being trained on huge datasets (hence the ‘large’) LLMs can predict the next word in a sentence or phrase.
-Which gives them the flexibility and scalability necessary to perform various tasks, such as language translation, generating human-like responses, etc.
+Being trained on huge datasets (hence the 'large') LLMs can predict the next word in a sentence or phrase, and the computational power used for training these models is doubling every six months, leading to a rapid increase in their capabilities.

 Neural networks